concert review

 Next up: Saltatio Mortis.
 I didn’t quite know what to expect, but I hoped they would be good.
 Actually I believed they would be good, but I was still prepared to be disappointed because I recently had learned the hard way not to arrive with too high expectations.

 Also I got to row the boat.
 It was a short boat, we were only two people because obviously we always end up being surrounded by people who are either not in the condition to row, or simply too boring.
 Same thing had happened at Amon Amarth in summer.
 But if I get to row a goddamn viking boat I’ll row my damn viking boat, even if I have to do it entirely on my own!
 (As long as it matches the song and the vibe I mean.
-I’m not a big fan of the fact that people these days start rowing – or mosh pits and circle pits and the like – during the most random songs and in the most random parts.
-Yet, nothing speaks against rowing during My Mother Told Me.)
+And nothing speaks against rowing during My Mother Told Me.)

 I also must say that I absolutely loved it how Alea went on a crowdsurfing journey throughout the hall during one song, followed by their photographer and how he later joined the circle pit towards the end of the show.
 And until that day I hadn’t even noticed that they actually have two bagpipes.
 Yeah, sure, why have only one if you can get two.
 They were super entertaining, the stage layout changed several times throughout the set and got very creative and yeah, all in all it was just a cool performance.